 Yet the work didn't end there!

-If you're ready, dodge the anxiety, cost and frustration of doing all that research yourself -- and get that ADV vacation of a lifetime rolling the easy way.
+If you're ready, spare yourself the anxiety, cost and frustration of doing all that research yourself -- and get that ADV vacation of a lifetime rolling the easy way.
 Join the growing number of inmates who are experiencing an authentic American West adventure ... riders who don't want to do all that work, who don't want to risk their precious vacations, who refuse to pay thousands of $$$ to be led on a 20-bike forced march with ... strangers.